kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

-Grub-2.0 provides a "computed aperture function" for machines and humans to "see" without needing to navigate to any specific content directly.
+Grub-2.0 provides a "computed aperture function" for machines and humans to explore online content.
 Many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
 Where does this imagined taxi come from, then?
 The ancients thought people had internal sense organs which "saw" these things that were not real.

 Here's an old sketch of how they thought this worked: